The drug addiction rate is on the rise in Southern California and when it comes to Orange County, 35% of adults have abused drugs at least once.

 - Excessive sweating

-When it comes to cocaine withdrawal, most of the l indicators are harmless.
-However, most of them cause psychological distresses; hence, you need to be cautious about them.
+When it comes to cocaine withdrawal, many of the indicators are harmless.
+However, most of them cause psychological distresses; this is why you need to be aware of them.

 - Depressed mood